 Roy Bird, the Managing Director of Glockemann Water Pumps Pty Ltd, first saw the Glockemann hydraulic ram water pump working in the jungles of Papua New Guinea in 2009 where he had two shops, one in Goroka in the Highlands, and the other in Lae, the largest seaport in PNG.
 He began importing the pumps from Australia and retailed them in the rural and remote areas of PNG.

-In 2012 Glockemann Peck Engineers who had produced the pump in Australia for 25 years, ceased their operations, thereby supply to PNG and other countries could not be realized.
+In 2012 Glockemann Peck Engineers who had produced the pump in Australia for 25 years, ceased their operations, so supply to PNG and other countries could no longer be realized.

-On returning to Australia Roy Bird made contact with Ralph Glockemann the inventor of the pump.
+On returning to Australia Roy Bird made contact with Ralph Glockemann, the inventor of the pump.
 An agreement was brokered giving Roy permission to manufacture 30 units as a trial run.
 After several months of negotiations a manufacturer was found.
 Ralph and Roy travelled to China to inspect the new product and to see if the quality was of highest standard.

 Subsequently, Glockemann Water Pumps Pty Ltd was formed on 6 January 2014, with ABN 13166428471.
 Its directors are Roy and Jean Bird.

-On 4 June 2015 Innovation Patent (Number 2015100766) covering the Glockemann 320 Water Pump was granted to the company.
+On 4 June 2015, an Innovation Patent (Number 2015100766) covering the Glockemann 320 Water Pump was granted to the company.
 The Term of this Patent is eight years from 8 June 2015.